Monkey Business (2022 film): Plot

 The plot follows Joaquín, a go-getter living in Orcasitas with his mother, his daughter and his brother.
-Upon being handed a notice about the foreclosure of their appartment due to a loan, and teaming up with another two scoundrels from his past (Brujo and Luismi), Joaquín tries to get the money to avoid the eviction, but things go from bad to radically worse.
+Upon being handed a notice about the foreclosure of their apartment due to a loan, and teaming up with another two scoundrels from his past (Brujo and Luismi), Joaquín tries to get the money to avoid the eviction, but things go from bad to radically worse.

 Cast

 Production

 Penned by Guzmán (raised in Aluche), the screenplay fictionalizes the former's childhood friend Joaquín González (raised in Orcasitas).
 In addition to González, Guzmán and Tosar, the rest of the characters are played by a mix of a non-professional cast members (including González's family) as well as professional actors such as Luis Zahera, Julián Villagrán, Miguel Herrán, and Antonio Durán "Morris".
 The film was produced by Movistar Plus+ alongside El Niño Producciones, Zircocine and La Canica Films.
 Ibon Antuñano worked as director of cinematography.